A uniform ergodic theorem for degenerate flows on the annulus: Proof of the Main Theorem

-\begin{proof} This follows immediately from the inequality \eqref{ineq.Holder} together with the fact that $f_0 = 0$ since $f\in\dot{\mathcal{H}}^{s,\gamma}_0$. \end{proof} Next, we state a result on the H\"older regularity of the Fourier coefficients of functions in $\dot{\mathcal{H}}^{s,\gamma}$, which is just a corollary of the H\"older continuity of $f$ stated in Proposition \ref{prop:embedding}: \begin{proposition} For any $f\in\dot{\mathcal{H}}^{s,\gamma}_0$, there holds
+since $f_0 = 0$.
+Next, we state a result on the H\"older regularity of the Fourier coefficients of functions in $\dot{\mathcal{H}}^{s,\gamma}$, which is just a corollary of the H\"older continuity of $f$ stated in Proposition \ref{prop:embedding}: \begin{lemma} For any $f\in\dot{\mathcal{H}}^{s,\gamma}_0$, there holds

-where the constant $C>0$ does not depend on $f$, $k$ or $m$. \end{proposition}
+where the constant $C>0$ does not depend on $f$, $k$ or $m$. \end{lemma}

 \begin{proof} We readily compute

 By the H\"older continuity \eqref{ineq.Holder} of $f_m$ in the $\dot{H}^{\gamma}$ norm, we obtain \eqref{ineq.Holder.Fourier}. \end{proof}